-10. Leave for Domestic Violence Victims
+10. Leave for Domestic Violence or Sexual AssaultDomestic Violence Victims

-Employees who are victims of domestic violence, or whose family or household member is a victim of domestic violence, may be eligible to receive an unpaid leave of absence: (1) for the diagnosis, care or treatment of a health condition related to the act of domestic violence committed against the employee or family or household member; (2) to obtain counseling or assistance related to the act of domestic violence committed against the employee or family or household member; (3) to participate in any court proceedings related to the act of domestic violence; or (4) to establish a safety plan.
+Employees who are victims of domestic violence or sexual assaultdomestic violence, or whose family or household member is a victim of domestic violence or sexual assaultdomestic violence, may be eligible to receive an unpaid leave of absence: (1) for the diagnosis, care or treatment of a health condition related to the act of domestic violence or sexual assault domestic violence committed against the employee or family or household member; (2) to obtain counseling or assistance related to the act of domestic violence or sexual assault domestic violence committed against the employee or family or household member; (3) to participate in any court proceedings related to the act of domestic violence or sexual assaultdomestic violence; or (4) to establish a safety plan.

 Leave may be used concurrently or intermittently and may be deducted from other applicable leaves.
-The amount of unpaid leave to be provided is generally up to 160 hours and must be used within twelve months immediately following the domestic violence.
+The amount of unpaid leave to be provided is generally up to 160 hours and must be used within twelve months immediately following the domestic violence or sexual assaultdomestic violence.
 Additional leave may be provided where appropriate.
 Employees may choose to use any accrued PTO for this leave.